Hamid Chabat

 Hamid Chabat (حميد شباط - born 17 August 1953, Taza Province) is a Moroccan politician and the previous Secretary-General of the Istiqlal Party.
-Hamid Chabat has been the mayor of Fes since October 2003 and was elected on 23 September 2003 to lead his party, defeating rival Abdelouahed El Fassi, a relative of former incumbent Abbas El Fassi and grandson of Allal El Fassi.
+Hamid Chabat has been the mayor of Fes since October 2003 and was elected on 23 September 2003 to lead his party, defeating rival Abdelouahed El Fassi, a relative of former incumbent Abbas El Fassi and son of Allal El Fassi.
 Before holding office, Chabat forged a name for himself in his party's trade union (General Union of Moroccan Workers aka UGTM).

 Chabat also owns a regional newspaper covering the Fes region.
 Chabat left the Istiqlal party to join the Front of Democratic Forces party in August 2021 ahead of the 2021 general election.

+Early life

+Hamib Chabat was born on 17 October 1953 or in 17 August 1953 on the outskirts of Taza in the Branes tribe.